First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: LArTPC Reconstruction and At-Rest Annihilation Selection

 The antiproton is visually identified by looking for tracks which start at the front face of the LArTPC and end within the fiducial volume with a clear increasing d$E$/d$x$ due to the Bragg peak near the endpoint.
 The reconstructed position at the most downstream point (highest $z$) of the antiproton track is assigned as the annihilation vertex and sets its direction.
 Outgoing tracks are defined such that their orientation is pointing away from the vertex to ensure effective range-based PID.

-In order to gauge the performance of the reconstruction methods here, a sample of 1,200 antiprotons entering the LArTPC is simulated.
-They are generated at the final beamline MPWC approximately 100~cm upstream of the TPC, with a momentum distribution roughly matching data in Fig~\ref{fig:beam_mom_reco}.
-The MC simulation is performed this way to increase the number of $\bar{p}$ annihilations at rest in the active area of the LArTPC mimicking reality as much as possible.
+In order to gauge the performance of the reconstruction methods, a sample of 1,200 antiprotons entering the LArTPC is simulated.
+They are generated at the final beamline WC approximately 100~cm upstream of the TPC, with a momentum distribution closely matching what is observed in data by utilizing a Gaussian with similar mean and width.
+The MC simulation is performed this way to increase the number of $\bar{p}$ annihilations at rest in the active area of the LArTPC, mimicking reality as much as possible.
 The generated particles decay, interact, and deposit their energy following Geant4~\cite{AGOSTINELLI2003250} (version 10.3.1) using the QGSP\_BERT physics library.
 To simulate antiproton annihilation on individual nucleons in argon, the Fritiof (FTF)~\cite{ANDERSSON1987289,NILSSONALMQVIST1987387} model is used in this paper.